Dr James TaylorSenior Lecturer

-His current research has two strands.
+His current research has three strands.
 The first is an interdisciplinary history of financial advice since the eighteenth century, in collaboration with colleagues from the universities of Southampton, Manchester, and Edinburgh.
 This AHRC-funded project, which began in January 2016, provides the first thorough study of a genre of writing that has amassed a huge readership, and has had major social and economic effects, but which has remained largely neglected by historians and literary critics.
 The project, which tracks the genre from domestic advice manuals of the eighteenth century to modern-day blogs, considers how financial advice has actively made and remade the very markets about which it advises.

-He is also researching the rise of advertising in early twentieth-century Britain.
+Finally, he is also researching the rise of advertising in early twentieth-century Britain.
 This project explores how advertising came to occupy a central place in national culture, affecting class, gender, and national identity, and shaping how people understood their roles as consumers and citizens.